Dale Roberts (footballer, born 1956): Playing career

-He was on the Ipswich team at the same time as other centre-half players such as Kevin Beattie, Allan Hunter, Russell Osman and Terry Butcher.
-He played 24 games before he moved on to Hull City making 182 appearances as the club moved up from fourth to the second division, before retiring through injury.
-He later had spells with non league North Ferriby United and Bridlington Town.
+Roberts joined Ipswich Town as an apprentice and was part of the team that won the FA Youth Cup in 1973 and 1975.
+He made his first team debut for Ipswich on 28 December 1974 against Birmingham City.
+He was at Ipswich at the same time as other centre-half players such as Kevin Beattie, Allan Hunter, Russell Osman and Terry Butcher and therefore opportunities were limited.
+He played 24 games before he moved on to Hull City for £60,000 in February 1980.
+During the 1982-83 season, he formed a partnership with Peter Skipper in defence, making 43 appearances, as Hull won promotion from the Fourth Division.
+He was on the losing side in the 1984 Associate Members' Cup final and the following season he was involved in Hull's promotion to the Second Division.
+He made 182 appearances for Hull before retiring through injury to his pelvis.
+He later had spells with non-league North Ferriby United and Bridlington Town.

 Coaching career

-He started his coaching career at Hull City where he was reunited with manager Colin Appleton who made him a youth team coach.
+Roberts became a driving instructor before starting his coaching career at Hull City, where he was reunited with manager Colin Appleton who made him a youth team coach.
 In 1993, he joined up with long-time friend George Burley at Ayr United as an assistant manager before the pair moved to Colchester United where he became caretaker manager in 1994 after Burley left abruptly to join Ipswich.
 In 1995, he returned to Ipswich as George Burley's assistant manager.
 Many Ipswich supporters share the memory of Roberts and Burley dancing on the Wembley pitch just after Martijn Reuser had scored the fourth goal in the play-off final.
 Roberts went on to lead the reserves to the FA Premier Reserve League (South) Championship title in the 2001–02 season.